JoaoAlexNunes/ntol/README.md

 ### Why a minigame and a tournament simulator

 * It's a greate way of showcase what I learned about the languagues,
-* It uses the most comon data structures, for example lists, arrays, etc.
+* It uses the most comon data structures, for example lists, arrays, etc (programing fundamentals).
-* Prove of programing fundamentals